ramigs/nuxt-fauna-article/nuxt-fauna.md

 ```

 "Then let's add an empty package.json file:"
+"Next, initialize a TypeScript project and add the Prisma CLI as a development dependency to it:"

 ```shell
 npm init -y
 ```

+"This creates a package.json with an initial setup for your TypeScript app."

 https://www.youtube.com/watch?v=KlUPiQaTp0I
 FaunaDB has a native GraphQL layer